nancologist/ReactNative/README.md

 6. Go to your Android/iOS device and in the app store search for "Expo"
 7. Install it on your mobile device.
 8. Open the application
-9. then scan the QR-code which appeared on your computer after ``npm start`` - You have now the app on your mobile device (On iOS you should go to Camera App but on Android you can scan QR code directly from the Expo app)
+9. then scan the QR-code which appeared on your computer after ``npm start`` - You have now the app on your mobile device (On iOS you should go to Camera Index but on Android you can scan QR code directly from the Expo app)
 ___

 ## 1.8.
-Working on Our First App
+Working on Our First Index
 Directories:
 * .expo/ : some configs, you dont need to touch this.
 * assets/ : hold media like images of your application